Quant research without the guardrails.

 1ms

-Lines of Python API a hand-written strategy imports against.
-EMA, ATR, RSI, VWAP, the input builders, signal helpers, the @strategy and @day_start decorators.
+Lines of Python a strategy imports against.
+EMA, ATR, RSI, VWAP, input builders, signal helpers, and the @strategy / @day_start decorators.

-Lines of custom Lightweight Charts primitives written on top of TradingView's library: trade brackets, indicator overlay, volume profile, trade markers.
+Custom primitives on top of TradingView Lightweight Charts: trade brackets, indicator overlay, volume profile, trade markers.

 Bundled strategy and indicator starters in the workspace.
-Plain Python and Rust files; fork them in place.
+Plain Python and Rust; fork them in place.

 Tools an in-app AI agent can call to read code, query parquet, run backtests, and edit files.
 Works with Claude Desktop, Cursor, Zed, or any MCP host.